-Should neither High Contracting Party ask that the question be submitted to an Arbitral Tribunal, and in the event of no agreement between the Parties as to the terms of the special agreement, either Party shall, after giving two months notice, be entitled to submit the question to the direct Permanent Court of International Justice by means of an application.
+In the absence of agreement between the Parties regarding the choice of the jurisdiction, the terms of the special agreement or, in the case of arbitral procedure, the appointment of the arbitrators, either Party shall, after giving one month's notice, be entitled to submit the dispute direct to the Permanent Court of International Justice by means of an application.

-In the case of a dispute the occasion of which according to the municipal law of one of the Parties, falls within the competence of the national courts of such Party, the matter in dispute shall not be submitted to the procedure laid down in the present Treaty until a judgment with final effect has been pronounced within a reasonable time by the competent national judicial authority.
+In the case of a dispute the occasion of which, according to the municipal law of one of the Parties, falls within the competence of the national courts of such Party, the matter in dispute shall not be submitted to the procedure laid down in the present Treaty until a judgment with final effect has been pronounced, within a reasonable time, by the competent national judicial authority.